Pan6ora/ab-plugin-Template/README.md

 # Activity Browser plugin : Template

-An empty plugin to start from
+An empty plugin to start from.

 This repos build an empty Activity Browser template available through conda.
 It is meant to be the starting point for creating new plugins.